Hullabaloo Diner

 Across the American South and Central Texas specifically, the diner format carries a sourcing logic that predates the farm-to-table marketing wave by decades.
 Before "local" became a restaurant selling point, diners along farm roads bought from nearby producers because that was what was available and affordable.
 The tradition is less ideological than practical: shorter supply chains, fresher protein, seasonal produce dictated by what's growing within a reasonable drive.
 That baseline reality is what separates a diner positioned on an FM road from one positioned in a strip mall off a highway interchange.

 This sourcing orientation distinguishes the more considered end of College Station's independent dining from the chain-heavy alternatives.
 For comparison within the local scene, De Baca Steakhouse anchors the premium protein end of the market, while Napa Flats Bistro represents the bistro-casual middle tier.
 Clean Eatz sits at the health-forward end of the spectrum, and Casa do Brasil brings a regional Latin American influence into the mix.
-Hullabaloo Diner, by format and position, occupies the American casual register within that peer set.
+Hullabaloo Diner, by format and position, occupies the American casual register within that comparable set.

 Diners as a Format: What the Category Implies